 Retail Merchandising in the Twin Cities

 Minneapolis and St. Paul are two major retail centers.
-In addition to the 17 Fortune 500 companies that call the Twin Cities home, hundreds of small- and medium-sized businesses are located throughout the metro.
+In addition to a variety of Fortune 500 companies that call the Twin Cities home, hundreds of small- and medium-sized businesses are located throughout the metro.
 These businesses form a landscape of diverse opportunities to connect with industry-leading companies and create important pathways for your career success.
 Our rich retail environment facilitates close and supportive relationships between the college and our community partners.
 It also allows for learning opportunities not possible in programs located elsewhere.

 At the College of Design you get the accessibility of a small college with the resources and opportunities of a land-grant research university.
 Our small class sizes and low faculty-to-student ratio mean you will enjoy individual attention from professors and mentors.
 You will also become part of a tight-knit community of retail merchandising students and alumni across the country.